xaxxon/MeteorRestTutorial/tutorial.md

 > mkdir -p client/html
 ```

-Now create a file called `BlogMaker.html`.
-Filenames in Meteor aren't important in general, but the extensions are.
+Now create a file called `client/BlogMaker.html`.
+Filenames in Meteor aren't important in general, but the extensions often are.

 We start out just like a normal HTML file...

 ```HTML